Many or all companies we feature compensate us. Compensation and editorial

 How do banks determine my line of credit?

-Though lenders have minimum and maximum amounts for HELOCs, they don’t speak to the exact amount you may be able to borrow.
+Lenders have minimum and maximum amounts for HELOCs, but they don’t speak to the exact amount you may be able to borrow.
 To determine this, lenders consider your home’s value, current mortgage balance, credit score, and more.

 The typical maximum you can access with a HELOC is 90% of your home’s value (aka the loan-to-value ratio or LTV).
 To calculate this, multiply your home’s appraised value by 0.90, and subtract your mortgage balance.